 Our Canine Academic Staff are AKC Canine Good Citizens, have titles in Rally Obedience and been trained as service dogs.
-They assist in puppy socialization, demonstrate obedience training skills and help dogs work around distractions.
+They assist in demonstrating obedience and service dog skills.

 Mr. Sulu is a tenured professor at Cooperative Paws and his research area of interest is puppy-ology.
 His publications include the best seller: Health Benefits of Puppy Breath.
 He is fascinated by all-things puppy: shy, sassy, bratty he loves them all.

 AKC Canine Good Citizen, Puppy Rally, Rally Level 1 Title -both with Award of Excellence for high scores.
 Service dog.

 Firefly’s primary focus is teaching graduate students obedience and in being admired for her Royal countenance.
 She enjoys demonstrating precision obedience skills – “there is no excuse for bad posture” is Firefly’s mantra – and you will never see her slouch.

 AKC Canine Good Citizen, Rally Obedience RL1 (Award of Excellence)

 Nigel is our new intern, he is completing a rigorous program of studies under Prof. Sulu.
 He participates in puppy training lessons and especially enjoys introducing puppies to agility.

 Let’s Hear it for the Boy

 Our best educators have been our own dogs.
 Cooperative Paws’ former staff members, beloved family members and teachers.
 Pets who have passed away but are never forgotten.